Critikid Logo

 Replication & Reliability

-• Moses Illusion: Repeatedly replicated.
-Interestingly, the effect persists even when participants are given monetary incentives and multiple choice answers.
+• Moses Illusion: This is a robust cognitive phenomenon.
+You may have been fooled by it yourself!
+Interestingly, the effect persists even when participants are given monetary incentives and multiple choice answers (Speckmann & Unkelbach, 2021).

 Recommendation